100-meter champ Coleman to miss Olympics despite reduced ban - WHIZ News

 “I’m just really blessed the situation was resolved,” Coleman said in September 2019 ahead of the worlds.
 “I’m just a regular guy who had talent and the wherewithal to be able to hone that into something I can make money doing.”

-He ran the three fastest 100 times in the world in 2019, topped by his gold medal-winning 9.76 seconds in Doha.
-That was the fastest 100-meter time in more than four years.
+Coleman ran the three fastest 100 times in the world in 2019, including his gold medal-winning run in Doha.
+That was the fastest 100 since American teammate Justin Gatlin ran 9.74 in 2015.

 More AP sports: https://apnews.com/hub/apf-sports and https://twitter.com/AP_Sports